Former High School Counselor Was Attracted to Our Franchisee Support, Family Feel, and High-Quality Brand of Our College Planning Business

 We recently chatted with Izzo about his first few months as a Class 101 college planning professional and what attracted him to our franchise concept.

 Class 101’s Leadership Helps Owners Thrive

 There aren’t many businesses that allow you one-on-one access to corporate leadership weekly, but that’s what you get with Class 101.
 Our strong support from the top down is one of the things Izzo loves about our brand.
-“We have three calls each week: our Monday morning check-in plus our Friday technology and marketing calls so basically franchisees have the opportunity to get the founder, CFO, and CEO on the phone three times a week,” Izzo says.
-He also has high praise for Class 101 CEO and Founder Tom Pabin.
+“We have three calls each week: our Monday morning check-in plus our Friday technology and marketing calls so basically franchisees have the opportunity to get the founder and CFO on the phone three times a week,” Izzo says.
+He also has high praise for Class 101 Founder Tom Pabin.
 “Tom is so accessible.
 Whether it’s a good month or a bad month, I can call or text Tom and he’ll respond within 10 minutes.”

 Class 101 also offers year round continuing education opportunities.
 These paired with one-on-one support and idea sharing from fellow franchisees, organized campus tours and Class 101’s annual conferences help our nationwide network of college planners stay relevant and ahead of college planning trends.